amanmishra19coder/100day-code-language-/README.md

-# the 12 days code
+c# the 12 days code
 ## to find the fine in libary
 ## to find eletric bill amount
 # 13 day of code